Welcome!

 Summit Location

-The summit is being held at the University of Massachusetts Amherst Murray D. Lincoln Campus Center located at 1 Campus Center Way, Amherst MA 01003.
+The summit is being held at the University of Massachusetts Amherst Murray D. Lincoln Campus Center located at 91 Campus Center Way, Amherst MA 01003.
 Click here to obtain turn-by-turn directions from your location.
 Sessions and the exhibit hall will be on the first floor of the Campus Center in the Auditorium, first floor concourse, and a variety of nearby meeting rooms.
-Meals will be located in the tenth floor Amherst Room, eleventh floor Marriott Center, and Student Union Ballroom (located in an adjacent, but connected, building to the Campus Center).
-Signage will help guide you around upon your arrival to the Campus Center.
+Meals will be located in the Campus Center Auditorium.

 Registration/Check-In

-Check-in for registered attendees and for those wishing to register on-site will be located on the second floor concourse of the UMass Amherst Campus Center, right outside of the University Store.
-The program typically begins with Opening Remarks and Welcoming address at 8 a.m. in the Campus Center Auditorium, followed by 8:15 a.m. keynote address and 9:30 a.m. breakout sessions.
+Check-in for registered attendees and for those wishing to register on site will be located on the second floor concourse of the UMass Amherst Campus Center, right outside of the University Store.
+The program typically begins with Opening Remarks and Welcoming address at 8 a.m. in the Campus Center Auditorium, followed by breakout sessions and a keynote address.
 Please check back soon for program and schedule updates!

 Parking

-Parking is available in the Campus Center Parking Garage.
-For GPS purposes, the garage is located at 1 Campus Center Way, Amherst, MA, 01003.
+Discounted Parking is available in the Campus Center Parking Garage.
+For GPS purposes, the garage is located at 91 Campus Center Way, Amherst, MA, 01003.
 Click here to obtain directions from your location.

 Campus Center Way is off of Commonwealth Avenue, across the street from the Mullins Center.
 After turning onto Campus Center Way stay to the left to go up the hill.
 You will see the garage entrance on your right.
-Take a gate tickets and park.
+The UMass Parking Garage is gateless - no ticket is required!
 We recommend following the Hotel UMass/Campus Center signs down to park on Level 2, where there is a marked entrance into the Campus Center.
 Alternatively, you can park on any level and use the Northeast or Southeast Stairwells to gain access to outdoor campus paths that lead down to the Campus Center.
 The garage clearance is 7' 2".
 You will enter on Level 3 and exit on Level 4.
 Note: if you require use of our loading dock, instead of proceeding up the hill to the public Campus Center Parking Garage, take an immediate right and follow the service road to the loading dock.
 You may quickly unload there and then will need to move your vehicle to the Campus Center Parking Garage.

 Driving to Campus